Naveen-kumar02/Atliq_sql_project/README.md

 # Task
 - Run SQL queries to answer the ad hoc business requests
 - Analyze the data and identify key insights that respond to the needs of the business

+#Data modelling
+Here you can check the Data Model which is uded for this project.
+I have created this model in MySQL workbench